samuelselleck/holographit/README.md

 # Holograph-it

-Tools for generating real-life holograms from 3D models.
+Tools for generating real-life holograms from 3D models. `holoscribe` takes 3D models and generates SVGs. `holoviz` creates animated visualizations.

 1. Start with a 3D model such as an OBJ file. ![let's make a hologram of this thing](docs/icosahedron.jpg)
 2. Generate a list of points in 3D space. ![points for all vertices](docs/points.png)